 As summer and fall are prime time for chigger bites, it is best to take the following precautions:

 - When hiking, stay in the center of the trail and avoid brushing up against vegetation.

-- Shower immediately after being outdoors; use antibacterial soap.
+- Shower immediately after being outdoors and use antibacterial soap.

 - Wash your clothes in hot water.